morfredus/ESP32-Diagnostic/docs/FEATURE_MATRIX.md

 **?
 New in v3.21.1:** NeoPixel Wi-Fi status indicator with real-time heartbeat (green when connected, red when disconnected, yellow during connection attempts) and violet reboot confirmation flash. **No hardware changes required from v3.21.0.**

 **??
-Updated in v3.21.0:** Complete ESP32 Classic pin mapping revision — 11 changes to resolve boot and USB communication issues. **Hardware migration required for ESP32 Classic.** See `PIN_MAPPING_CHANGES_FR.md` for details.
+Updated in v3.21.0:** Complete ESP32 Classic pin mapping revision ï¿½ 11 changes to resolve boot and USB communication issues. **Hardware migration required for ESP32 Classic.** See `PIN_MAPPING_CHANGES_FR.md` for details.
 ESP32-S3 unchanged.

 ## Legend
-- ? – Supported out of the box by the firmware.
+- ? ï¿½ Supported out of the box by the firmware.
-- ?? – Supported with optional configuration or hardware tweaks (see notes column).
+- ?? ï¿½ Supported with optional configuration or hardware tweaks (see notes column).
-- ? – Not available for the target board or requires custom firmware extensions.
+- ? ï¿½ Not available for the target board or requires custom firmware extensions.

 ## Core board capabilities
 | Board | Environment | Wi-Fi scan | BLE scan | PSRAM probe | Flash integrity | NeoPixel test | OLED test | TFT test | Notes |